 A Timely Guide to the Way of the Bodhisattva

 The great Buddhist classic known as The Way of the Bodhisattva has long been treasured as an indispensable guide to enlightened living.
-Written in the eighth century by the scholar and saint Shantideva, it has inspired many of the… Read More
+Written in the eighth century by the scholar and saint Shantideva, it has inspired many of the Mahayana… Read More

 A Retreat with Pema Chodron on Living Beautifully with Uncertainty and Change

 We live in difficult times.
 Life sometimes seems like a roiling and turbulent river threatening to drown us.
-Why, in the face of that, shouldn’t we cling for safety to the certainty of the shore—to our comfortably familiar patterns… Read More
+Why, in the face of that, shouldn’t we cling for safety to the certainty of the shore—to our comfortably familiar patterns and… Read More

 A Retreat with Pema Chodron on Discovering Your Radiant Self-Confidence

 We all have fears, but when we look closely at them, we discover that behind each fear resides a basic fear of ourselves.
-We’re afraid to look at our habitual styles of thinking and behaving because we might not… Read More
+We’re afraid to look at our habitual styles of thinking and behaving because we might not always… Read More

 The Practice of Living with Courage and Compassion